Fear of Snakes Test

 Question 1 of 18

-If I saw a snake now, I would think it will try to jump me.
+If I saw a snake now, I would feel very panicky.

 Disagree | Agree |